 Self-Reflection leads to Powerful Insight as Agency Centers Voices of Women of Color to Enrich Healing Arts Program for Survivors of Trauma

 The Partnership's Cultural Responsiveness Organizational Self-Assessment (CROS) tool is here!

 The Cultural Responsiveness Organizational Self-Assessment (CROS) tool offers a variety of customized support options for domestic violence agencies.
-Explore the A Window Between Worlds’ use of CROS to word toward centering the voices of women of color.
+Explore A Window Between Worlds’ use of CROS to center the voices of women of color–and get in touch with Partnership Capacity Building Program Specialist Mercedes Tune to schedule an informational call about how we can support your organization!

 The challenge was the inability to see an opportunity for inclusion that was overlooked by program developers.
 As a result, for over 26 years, their healing curriculum meant to serve all people was authored primarily by a single group: white women.
 While the Founder established the organization as a circle of leadership, inviting all facilitators to innovate and contribute from their own experience, there was an unaware gap created by the implicit bias inherent in positionality (role, ethnicity, and economic status), a mostly- -representational) curriculum, which has limited the organization.
 As a result, the work of the organization was not as inclusive as it could be.
 The founder, core leadership, and staff had very strong values that honored inclusion and equality, and they saw their program reach many marginalized adults and children.
 The fact that so much of their work successfully matched their values may have obscured areas where their work was not in alignment with their values.
 It becomes essential to get external feedback on internal operations to be able to see more clearly and detect areas of misalignment.